-I believe as an ethnographer and teacher, it is my responsibility to facilitate a teaching environment in pursuit of two core learning objectives for students:
+I believe as an ethnographer and teacher in the area of race, culture, media, it is my responsibility to facilitate a teaching environment in pursuit of two core learning objectives for students:

 There are two primary benchmarks for determining that my core objectives are meant:

-that students are able to reflect on what they learned and how they are learning so as to take what they know and how they know out into the world.
+that students are able to reflect on what they learned, what they struggle to understand, and how they are learning so as to take what they know and how they know out into the world.

-In order to fulfill my teaching philosophy and enhance pedagogical practices, I have set several goals for the next few years.
-These goals include: incorporate more innovative approaches to project-based learning and in-class discussion; prepare unfinished papers on teaching methods for publication in teaching journals; attend at least two professional development events per year; teach one independent study course per year that will allow me to advise more students to complete thesis and dissertation projects, and help them prepare their work for publication.
+In order to fulfill my teaching philosophy and enhance pedagogical practices, I have set concrete goals for the next few years.
+These goals include: incorporate more innovative approaches to project-based learning and in-class discussion; study up on strategies for teaching large lectures and advising; prepare unfinished papers on teaching methods for publication in teaching journals; attend at least two professional development events per year; teach one independent study course per year that will allow me to advise more students to complete student and faculty research projects, and help students prepare their work for graduation, future careers, and/or publication.